DirkTorre/website/readme.md

     - (done) problem: decimal scores are not possible

 - movie add form:
-    - must give a warning if link isn't from imdb or ttconst isn't found.
+    - (done) must give a warning if link isn't from imdb or ttconst isn't found.

 - movie list:
     - list view with pagination.
     - links to detail views.
-    - filtering
+    - filtering (django-filter)